 The Time of Year

 How would you describe your wedding?
 What is the overall atmosphere and feel you’re trying to create?
 Now think about how the answers to those questions connect to color.
 If you’re going for casual and playful, lean toward bright, fun, or whimsical shades.
 For a timeless, chic affair, opt for a classic neutral, like black or navy, with an accent shade and even a metallic.
 Trying to create drama?
-Jewel tones are your friend; pastels…not so much.
+Jewel tones are your friend.
 Think about what vibe you want your wedding to give off and then determine what colors put you in that mind set.